Jet Ski Rideau Canal,1000 Islands & Lake Ontario…

 Sea Doo Friendly Kingston Tourist & University Town

-A third reason that Kingston is a great Sea Doo tour and recreational boating destination is that it’s a vibrant tourist and university town (Queen’s) with a city base population of almost 125,000.
-This means that every major big city amenity and service is readily available to Sea Doo riders and boaters – all offered up with small town charm and hospitality that for many marine visitors, starts at Confederation Basin.
+A third reason that Kingston is a great Sea Doo tour and recreational boating destination is that it’s a vibrant tourist and university town (Queen’s).
+The city base population is almost 125,000.
+This means that every major big city amenity and service is readily available to Sea Doo riders and boaters.
+All offered up with small town charm and hospitality that for many marine visitors, starts at Confederation Basin.
 Kingston’s historic waterfront is what every city’s should be like, but mostly are not.
 Beautiful, accessible, well preserved, unobstructed and people-friendly.
 And Confederation Basin is its heart and soul.
 Disembark there from your Sea Doo ride and you’re literally right downtown, with restaurants, shops and nightlife within sight.
 What’s more, street events and entertainment often take place in the shoreline Confederation Park and its immediate downtown area.

 Sea Doo Friendly Kingston Riding Choices

-And the fourth reason Kingston is a great Sea Doo tour and recreational boating destination is that you can choose to trailer, stage and stay there for a series of day rides, or start and finish there on a multi-day ride, or visit by water while on route elsewhere.
-If arriving in town by trailer, you’ll likely find it more convenient for parking to stay at a hotel that’s not downtown (where truck & trailer parking can be limited and costly), like the Comfort Inn on Warne Crescent, which provides plenty of free parking.
+And the fourth reason Kingston is a great Sea Doo tour and recreational boating destination is choices.
+You can choose to trailer, stage and stay there for a series of day rides.
+Or start and finish there on a multi-day ride.
+Or visit by water while on route elsewhere.
+If arriving in town by trailer, you’ll likely find it more convenient for parking to stay at a hotel that’s not downtown (where truck & trailer parking can be limited and costly).
+We stayed at the Comfort Inn on Warne Crescent, which provides plenty of free parking.
 From there, it’s only a convenient 10-minute drive to launch and park for the day (or days) at Portsmouth Olympic Harbour Marina.

 If you’re arriving to stay overnight by water, there are several chain hotels within sight of Confederation Basin.
 Note that the day docks for recreational boating are located at the south end of Confederation Basin (closet to the lake).
 Get to them at the green & white harbour marker through a breakwater entrance to the far left of the Martello Tower (red-roofed, circular fort that landmarks Confederation Basin).
 Check out their online booking form.

 Sea Doo Friendly Kingston Good Eats